History of Sapulpa

 As stated earlier, Sapulpa had many nicknames.
 One such nickname we gave ourselves was “Crystal City of the Southwest.”
 This is referring to the wide variety of glass factories Sapulpa once had.
 At one time, in the Teens and 20s, Sapulpa had at least six glass factories working.
 They all made a little different brands, though; like one was building windshields, one was building windows for homes, and another manufactured fruit jars.

 On the other hand, Liberty Glass Factory made more commercial ware.
 They made milk bottles, Pepsi bottles, beer bottles, and even glass mailboxes.
 Why would they make glass mailboxes?
 Seems a little dangerous when we think about modern society.
-But this is during war time, like World War I and II.
+But this is during war time, of World War II.
 During these times, there was a shortage of rubber, coffee, and metal.
 So, Liberty Glass said, we’ll make everything out of glass; and they did.

 REVIEW US! on these platforms: